Officer Who Killed Unarmed Black Man Teaches Class On 'Surviving The Aftermath'

 According to Yahoo!
 News, Shelby said, “I talk about the challenges that I face after my critical incident; the challenges that my husband and I were not prepared for.
 So I take what I learned and developed what I call tools and I pass that on to other officers so maybe they can be better prepared to deal with a critical incident.”

-Despite protests, Shelby went ahead with the class which is called “Surviving the Aftermath of a Critical Incident”.
+Despite protests, Shelby went ahead with the class which is called “Surviving the Aftermath of a Critical Incident.”
 The class was attended by about two dozen deputies from the Tulsa County sheriff’s department.

 According to Shelby, a “critical incident” doesn’t solely refer to a shooting incident.
 It can be any event that tests the limits of an officer’s coping skills, like a severe car accident or a hostage situation.